vishal-handa/m5-2-react--context/README.md

 2. Similarly: if you close and reopen the tab, you shouldn't be reset to 1000 cookies!
 We want to ensure that the progress is saved and restored.

-This exercuse is left as an exercise.
-The main goal of this exercise is to **create connections in your brain**, to deepen your understanding of React, and the best way to do that is to puzzle it out.
+This exercise is left to be a little vague, but the hope is that it's a bit of an uphill climb.
+See if you can puzzle it out.

 (That said, if you're stuck for 15+ minutes, please do ask for help!)

-#### Hints
+Some notes/instructions:

 - For lifting state up, you'll want to pull all the state up into `App`, and then pass it down via props.
 - The list of `items` can be pulled into a `data.js` file, and imported in both `App` and `Game`.
 - For persisting across closing and reopening the tab, you can use the localStorage API.
-You can create a `usePersistedState` hook, which works exactly the same as the `React.useState` hook, but which also stores the value in localStorage on every update, and reads the initial value from localStorage.
-It should be used like this:
+Because interacting with localStorage is a side-effect, it can be done within the `useEffect` hook.

+The solution you'll come up with will likely be tied very specifically to the problem at hand (storing the number of cookies).
+It would be neat to take some time and extract a _custom hook_, one that could be used in other situations when data needs to be persisted in localStorage.

+Create a new custom hook called `usePersistedState`.
+It's your job to figure out how to implement it, but it should be used like this:

 ```js
 const [numCookies, setNumCookies] = usePersistedState(1000, "num-cookies");